Advanced chemical editor for drawing chemical structures, queries and reactions

 Welcome to the widest support for chemical structure file formats

-In addition to most chemical file formats, MarvinSketch can open protein, nucleic acid sequence files, Gaussian input and output files, chemical name file formats, JChem Table files.
+In addition to all popular chemical file formats, MarvinSketch can open protein, nucleic acid sequence files, Gaussian input and output files, chemical name file formats, JChem Table files.
 ChemDraw and Symyx Draw file formats (skc, cdx) are also recognized by Marvin.
 In the IP space Marvin users can also import Markush DARC files and save all features within Marvin’s default (mrv) format for sharing and subsequent editing.
 Marvin can import and export single and multiple molecules.
 Structures from image files can be converted in MarvinSketch using the free OSRA application.

 MarvinSketch supports 3D editing and cleaning on the canvas.
 Adjustable 3D transformations and display of degree of rotation with specific axis can easily be performed.
 Directed merge feature allows you to connect a selected fragment to another fragment according to assigned atom pairs helping draw large molecules or peptides accurately.